Jingjiasheng/file-management/README.md

 ## This one method to run it with ts-node ->

-1. Download source code to local
+1. Download source code to local and come to project dir
-    > git clone git@github.com:Jingjiasheng/file-management.git
+    > git clone git@github.com:Jingjiasheng/file-management.git && cd file-management

 2. Npm install lib
     > npm i

-3. Config the root dir that file will saved on your server
+3. Config the root dir where is file will saved on your server
     > cd file-management && vim config.ts // or use other editor which you can open and update config.ts

 4. Ok, the last step is run: